sillywidow/hello-world/README.md

 just my first repository

 Hello Sugar Labs my name is Tomi and i took on one of your tasks.
-I hoope I get it right on my first try and help other people.
+I hope I get it right on my first try and help other people.